Home » River and their Tributaries

 Rivers and their Tributaries

-The Indian drainage system is an amalgamation of a large number of small and big rivers which stands out as the outcome of the evolutionary process of the three major physiographic units and the nature and characteristics of precipitation.
-India is the land of a large number of rivers—both major and minor.
-This article will specifically deal with the major rivers and their tributaries.
-The Indian river system is one of the most important scoring sections for UPSC CSE.
-In this article, we will discuss the major rivers and their tributaries, and compare between Himalayan and Peninsular rivers.
+The Indian drainage system consists of numerous small and large rivers, shaped by the evolution of three major physiographic units and the nature of precipitation.
+India is home to many rivers, both major and minor.
+This article focuses on the major rivers and their tributaries.
+The Indian river system is a crucial topic for the UPSC CSE exam.
+In this article, we will explore the major rivers and their tributaries and compare the characteristics of Himalayan and Peninsular rivers.

 Rivers and their Tributaries